Anti-Bribery and Corruption Policy:

 The register and the expenses process will be subject to regular review by internal audit.
 Such review of the register will include monitoring not only the value of individual gifts and hospitality, but also the frequency and aggregate value of gifts and hospitality offered/received by particular individuals/companies.

-• gifts of cash or equivalents (e.g. gift certificates, loans, shares or share options);
+There are certain cases where gifts and hospitality are never acceptable, namely: - gifts of cash or equivalents (e.g. gift certificates, loans, shares or share options);

-• gifts and hospitality that are indecent, inappropriate or would damage ABF’s integrity or reputation;
+- gifts and hospitality that are indecent, inappropriate or would damage ABF’s integrity or reputation;

-• gifts and hospitality that breach any local law or regulation; and
+- gifts and hospitality that breach any local law or regulation; and

-• gifts and hospitality that the recipient is not permitted to receive by their employer/principal.
+- gifts and hospitality that the recipient is not permitted to receive by their employer/principal.
 If there is any room for doubt in this regard, written notice of the intention to make the gift or offer the entertainment/hospitality should be given to the recipient or the recipient’s employer/principal to enable them to advise in advance if acceptance by the recipient would contravene any applicable policies/local law.

 Please note that special considerations apply where you intend to offer a gift or hospitality to a public or government employee or official.
 Other than the nominal exemptions for low-value branded promotional products and modest refreshments at ABF’s or a third party’s premises referred to above, you will always require prior approval from your local ABC Officer and registration for gifts and hospitality which are offered to government officials (please see section on dealing with governments below).